In this article:

 Are the events marked "Busy" or "Free" in Google?
 Google has the ability to mark each event as either "Busy" or "Free".
 Only events marked as "Busy" will sync into Acuity.
 To change an event from "Free" to "Busy":

-- Click on the event to bring up its details.
+- Click on the event in Google Calendar to bring up its details.

-- Hit the pencil icon to edit the details.
+- Select the pencil icon to edit the details.

 - Use the dropdown menu to change the event’s status from "Free" to "Busy".